GuardiansOfEarthV2/ClimateChangeLivabilityDocumentation/documents/arch-front-end.md

 #### Logic / Data units (optional)
 - Select units to show
+- EASTER EGG - if user selects us units - bomb them with info? educational video?
 - Select what metric to show the difference in
   - rate of change
   - base unit
   - percentage change

+- showing data in c only - > decide where you will do the conversion? does it make any difference if modelled in c vs f?
+- is there any loss of data when going from c->f or f->c
 - For each prediction - display probability and confidence (depends directly on the data used).
 Where to show this is TBD